P-p-H-d/mlib/README.md

 that disappears after the macro expansion step of the preprocessing.
 If an oplist remains unprocessed after the C preprocessing, a compiler error will be generated.

+For basic C type, you can even omit the oplist definition, and the library will know how to handle it.
+For more complex type, you don't often have to define stub code to specify how elements are compared, copied, or destroyed by matching what is expected by the library: you can request conversion on the fly from what is provided to what is expected by using an adaptor.
+It allows very powerful binding while keeping it very simple to use and as error prone as possible.

 ### Usage

 When you define an instance of a new container for a given type, you give the type `OPLIST`